alexhan01/alexhan01/README.md

 (he/him)

-I'm alex - a sophomore studying computer science and statistics at [UBC](https://www.ubc.ca/) in Vancouver, Canada.
+I'm alex - an undergraduate studying computer science and statistics at [UBC](https://www.ubc.ca/) in Vancouver, Canada.
 I am broadly interested in both computer science research (in computer vision, systems, and theory) and quantitative finance.
 You can learn more about me on my website [here](https://alexhan.codes/).

 ### currently 🌱